athomasoriginal/dotfiles/README.md

 ### Node

 The only thing that is node specific for our setup is `nvm`.
-This is a great tool for managing version of node.
-The issue though is this tool is slow in zsh!
-So instead of loading it on init, we add a `loadnvm` alias and you run this when you want to use it.
+This is a great tool for managing node versions.
+Now, there is a problem with this tool: it's going to slow down the initialization of your terminal app!
+Our solution to this is to optimize by adding a `loadnvm` alias and you run this when you want to use it.

-Isn't this cumbersome?
-Doubling the time it takes to start your shell is significantly worse.

 ### Clojure

-- jenv and java initialization
+Similar to Node and nvm, we use jenv with Java.
+Yes, this also slows down the initialization of your terminal so we apply a similar performance optimizing strategy.

 ## Dev Tools

+This section outlines how to get started with some of the main tools in my kit.
+Yes, the Dotfiles installed these things, but there is a little further to go.
+Why not automate?
+That requires more testing and maintenance cost than I want to think about right now.

 ### Atom